deepak1725/djangular/README.md

 *** Done. :) ***

-**Set Up Angular2 App:**
+**Set Up Angular App:**

   1. Install Angular CLI globally :[Angular CLI](https://cli.angular.io/).
 Check while typing `ng --version` , (> 1.x).
-  2. Go to static folder `mkdir ngApp` in users app then run `ng new angular2`.
+  2. Go to static folder `mkdir ngApp` in users app then run `ng new angular`.
 This will create new Angular app in static folder of your app.
-  3. Go to newly created angular2 folder, run `ng eject` : This will create **webpack.config.js** file.
+  3. Go to newly created angular folder, run `ng eject` : This will create **webpack.config.js** file.
     Again run `npm install` and `npm build` after that.
-  4. Now in Angular2 folder, find **_index.html_** .
-Move it to your templates folder .
-  for ex: in my case, move it to **ngApp/Templates/ngApp/index.html**.
+  4. Now in Angular folder, find **_index.html_** .
+Move it to your templates folder . for ex: in my case, move it to **ngApp/Templates/ngApp/index.html**.
   5. In **webpack.config.js** file find: